 Instructions

-- In a large mixing bowl, mix together coconut, flour, salt, almonds and 1 cups of chocolate chips.
+- In a large mixing bowl, mix together coconut (1 bag), flour (2/3 cup), salt (1/4 teaspoon), almonds (3/4 cup), and 1 cup of chocolate chips.

-- Scoop out a golf ball size ball of dough and drop onto prepared cookie sheet, 2 inches apart.
+- Scoop out a golf ball size ball of dough and drop it onto the prepared cookie sheet, 2 inches apart.
 Flatten cookie dough with your fingers (dip them in water or spray them with nonstick cooking spray to prevent sticking).

 - Place the remaining 1 cup of chocolate chips in a small microwave-safe bowl.
-Microwave on 50% for 30 seconds, stir until completely melted.
+Microwave on 50% for 30 seconds, and stir until completely melted.
 Spoon melted chocolate into a small ziplock.
 Cut off one corner and drizzle each cookie with chocolate.
 Top each cookie with one whole almond in the melted chocolate.

 - Allow the cookies to cool completely and set.
 Store in an airtight container.